Someone Close To You Ends Their Life by Suicide

 What can you do?

 Different strategies can help you adapt to this experience.

 - While feeling guilty is a normal reaction, try as much as possible not to blame yourself for the person’s decision to end their life by suicide.

 - Do not try to speed up your mourning process or those of other people around you.
 It is normal to need some time to accept the loss.

 - Do not hesitate to talk about your feelings and reactions to people who are close to you.
 Ask them for help.
 If you talk about your feelings, chances are you will recover faster from the loss.
 While isolation and withdrawal are natural reactions to confusion and despair, they should be avoided most of the time.

 - As much as possible, be attentive to other persons who are experiencing the same loss.
-That way, you will get mutual support and understanding.
+In this scenario, both parties receive mutual support and understanding.

 Once again, the amount of time that it will take someone to overcome this tragedy, will vary from person to person.
 Following the steps above is important to ensure that you have the support needed.
 You may be facing challenges with the new realities that COVID-19 has brought about; such as social isolation, depression and exaggerated feelings of loneliness.
 As mentioned, these factors layered on top of what you are already going through, may make your scenarios seemingly more complicated – but remember that you are never alone.
 If you need someone to talk to, visit the Wellness Together Canada online portal.
 Free to all Canadians, Homewood Health is a proud partner in Wellness Together Canada.
 This online portal offers free resources, tools and support services available in both English and French.
 It can be accessed at wellnesstogether.ca or by phone by calling 1-866-585-0445.

 We’re here for you.